Wines

 • La Rioja, Argentina: Not to be confused with the Spanish region of the same name, La Rioja in Argentina is one of the oldest wine-producing areas in the country.
 The desert-like climate with warm days and cool nights stresses the vines, producing concentrated grapes that result in intensely flavoured wines with a good tannic backbone.

-• Colchagua Valley, Chile: Though more known for its Carmenere, the Colchagua Valley also produces excellent Malbec.
+• Colchagua Valley, Chile: Though more known for its Carmenere, the Colchagua Valley also produces excellent Chilean Malbec.
 The warm climate moderated by ocean breezes results in wines that are round, with ripe fruit and spice, and a softer, more plush texture.

 • South Australia: South Australian regions like the Clare Valley and Barossa Valley are starting to produce impressive Malbecs.
 The warmer Australian climate leads to wines that are rich and full-bodied with a characteristic eucalyptus note.